Topological properties of convolutor spaces via the short-time Fourier transform: Abstract

 \section{Abstract}

 We discuss the structural and topological properties of a general class of weighted $L^1$ convolutor spaces.
-Our general theory applies simultaneously to weighted $\mathcal{D}'_{L^1}$ spaces as well as to convolutor spaces of the Gelfand-Shilov spaces of smooth functions $\mathcal{K}\{M_p\}$.
-In particular, we characterize those sequences of weight functions $(M_p)_{p \in \N}$ for which the space of convolutors for $\mathcal{K}\{M_p\}$ is ultrabornological, thereby generalizing Grothendieck's classical result for the space of rapidly decreasing distributions $\mathcal{O}'_{C}$.
-Our methods lead to the first direct proof of the completeness of the space of very slowly increasing smooth functions $\mathcal{O}_{C}$.
+Our theory simultaneously applies to weighted $\mathcal{D}'_{L^1}$ spaces as well as to convolutor spaces of the Gelfand-Shilov spaces $\mathcal{K}\{M_p\}$.
+In particular, we characterize the sequences of weight functions $(M_p)_{p \in \N}$ for which the space of convolutors of $\mathcal{K}\{M_p\}$ is ultrabornological, thereby generalizing Grothendieck's classical result for the space $\mathcal{O}'_{C}$ of rapidly decreasing distributions.
+Our methods lead to the first direct proof of the completeness of the space $\mathcal{O}_{C}$ of very slowly increasing smooth functions.